 )

-The TRIGVECTOR parameter provides the PHY with the information needed to demodulate of the expected HE TB PPDUs.
+The TRIGVECTOR parameter provides the PHY with the information needed to demodulate of the expected an HE/EHT/UHR TB PPDUs or an OBSS EHT TB PPDU.

 8.3.5.17.3 When generated:

-This primitive is issued by the MAC sublayer to the PHY entity after issuing PHY-TXSTART.request and before receiving HE TB PPDU.
+This primitive is issued by the MAC sublayer to the PHY entity either after issuing PHY-TXSTART.request and before receiving an HE/EHT/UHR TB PPDU, or after receiving an BFRP Trigger frame and before receiving an OBSS EHT TB PPDU.

 8.3.5.17.4 Effect of receipt:

-On receipt of this primitive, the PHY entity configures the receiver module for the expected arrival of the HE TB PPDUs.
+On receipt of this primitive, the PHY entity configures the receiver module for the expected arrival of the HE/EHT/UHR TB PPDUs or an OBSS EHT TB PPDU.

 TGbn editor, please make the following changes in Section 37.7.3: